 - As soon as it receives a response to its application for financial assistance, the school must communicate with the science organization.
 If the project is accepted, the school and the organization must sign a contract.
 If the application is refused, the school administration or a person designated by it must notify the science organization so that it can cancel the dates reserved for the science workshops at the school and/or the field trips.

-- The school board or private educational institution must sign a service contract with the service provider.
-All questions pertaining to contract management must be directed to the contract management advisor at the school board or educational institution.
+- The school service centre (SSC), school board (SB) or private educational institution must sign a service contract with the service provider.
+All questions pertaining to contract management must be directed to the contract management advisor at the SSC, SB or educational institution.

 - The contract must respect the terms and conditions of the Science Culture component and specify the points on which both parties have agreed.
 For example: